 Conclusion

-This article gave you a comprehensive guide to setting up Microsoft SQL Server to BigQuery integration using 2 popular methods.
+This article gave you a comprehensive guide to setting up Microsoft SQL Server to BigQuery integration using two popular methods.
 It also gave you a brief overview of Microsoft SQL Server and Google BigQuery.
-There are also certain limitations associated with the custom ETL method to connect SQL server to Bigquery.
+There are also certain limitations associated with the custom ETL method to connect the SQL server to Bigquery.

 With Hevo, you can achieve simple and efficient Data Replication from Microsoft SQL Server to BigQuery.
 Hevo can help you move data from not just SQL Server but 150s of additional data sources.
+Sign up for Hevo’s 14-day free trial and experience seamless data migration.

 FAQs to load SQL Server Data to BigQuery